 Please list all target materials being mined.

-Size – milling/processing rate

-The following variables should be converted and standardized in the units in brackets.

-Size – production capacity
+Size (production capacity in tonnes per day)

-The average tonnes of target material per day.
-Note that some older documents may report this in ‘tons’ which need to be converted.
+The average quantity of target material to be extracted per day.
+Please note that some older documents may report this in ‘tons’ which is an imperial measurement (907kg) and needs to be converted into the metric equivalent.
 We are aiming to identify the rate at which the target material is expected to be extracted from the earth (i.e., the production capacity).
 However, the materials also undergo processing/milling at on-site facilities and the language used in the documents may not clearly distinguish between the two.
-Therefore, please note the production rate where available, and if it is not available or unclear which metric is reported, the reviewer should make it clear with a comment to link the page number and section of text that includes this terminology.
+Therefore, please note the production rate where available, and if it is not available or unclear which metric is reported, please include a comment to link the page number and section of text that includes this terminology.
+Where possible, we will aim to source average extraction rates, rather than peak or nominal rates (see examples below).

 Example: An EIS provides an anticipated production capacity broken down by every year of the mine’s active lifespan (construction, operation, and closure of mine workings).
 To calculate production capacity for this variable, the reviewer would sum the total amount of ore expected to be mined over the lifespan of the mine and divide by the number of years, and divide the resulting value by 365 (number of days in a year) to obtain a daily average.

 Example: An EIS reports a peak milling rate for the project but does not provide the anticipated total amount of ore that is expected to be produced by the mine.
-After looking further into the document to see if any further details can be found, the reviewer inputs this peak milling rate variable cell and includes a comment that quotes the section of text, page number, and document link, making it clear that the numerical value is a peak rate, not an average (which could not be obtained or calculated).
+As no further details can be found, the reviewer inputs this peak milling rate in the relevant cell and includes a comment that quotes the section of text, page number, and document link, making it clear that the numerical value is a peak rate, not an average (which could not be obtained or calculated).

 To most accurately locate production capacity, use these considerations based on target material.

-Metal mines – Rates are usually reported as ‘ore’.
+Metal mines – Rates are usually reported for ‘ore’.

-Diamond mines – Rates are usually reported as ‘ore’ and/or ‘kimberlite’.
+Diamond mines – Rates are usually reported for ‘ore’ and/or ‘kimberlite’.

-Coal mines – Run of mine (RoM) coal is the material extracted from the ground, for which we seek the production capacity.
+Coal mines – We will aim to source production rates of run of mine (RoM) coal, which is the material extracted from the ground.
 This is different from ‘clean coal’ which is the product that is left after processing the material to remove impurities like rock/gravel and low grades of coal.
 Clean coal is the product typically sold by the mine operator.
+Please note the production rate of clean coal only if data related to RoM coal is not available.

-Industrial Quarries – Capacity is the amount of phosphate rock/aggregate/gravel/sand that will be extracted.
+Industrial Quarries – Capacity denotes the amount of rock/aggregate/gravel/sand that will be extracted.